-- Early snow is beginning to cut off areas of the country where families depend on humanitarian assistance to survive the freezing winter months. - More than half of the population face crisis (IPC Phase 3) or emergency (IPC Phase 4) levels of acute food insecurity from November 2021 to March 2022, according to the latest Integrated Food Security Phase Classification (IPC) report. - This is the highest number of acutely food insecure people ever recorded in Afghanistan and is among the highest levels of acute food insecurity worldwide. - The situation is especially alarming for children under five, half of whom are expected to suffer from acute malnutrition (3.2 million).
+- Snowfall has been reported in several provinces where families depend on humanitarian assistance to survive the freezing winter months. - More than half of the population face crisis (IPC Phase 3) or emergency (IPC Phase 4) levels of acute food insecurity from November 2021 to March 2022, according to the latest Integrated Food Security Phase Classification (IPC) report.
+This is the highest number of acutely food insecure people ever recorded in Afghanistan and is among the highest levels of acute food insecurity worldwide. - An alarming 98 percent of Afghans are facing insufficient food consumption, according to WFP's latest surveys.
+This is a substantial increase of 17 percentage points compared to early August. - The situation is especially alarming for children under five, half of whom are expected to suffer from acute malnutrition (3.2 million).
 Acute malnutrition is above emergency thresholds in 27 of 34 provinces and is rapidly worsening. - For the first time, urban residents are suffering from food insecurity at similar rates to rural communities, marking the shifting face of hunger in the country.
-Rising fuel and food prices are further exacerbating the situation. - Poor families' food stocks are running out, and millions will be forced to choose between migration and starvation unless aid arrives.
+Rising fuel and food prices are further exacerbating the situation.